ibm-cloud-docs/databases-for-postgresql/getting-started.md

 ## {{site.data.keyword.databases-for-postgresql_full}}
 {: #postgresql-product-description}

 {{site.data.keyword.databases-for-postgresql_full}} is a serverless, cloud database service that is fully integrated into the {{site.data.keyword.cloud_notm}} environment.
-You can access and use a cloud database system without purchasing and setting up their own hardware, installing their own database software, or managing the database themselves.
+You can access and use a cloud database system without purchasing and setting up your own hardware, installing your own database software, or managing the database yourself.

 {{site.data.keyword.databases-for-postgresql_full}} requires no software, infrastructure, network, or OS administration.
 IBM continuously provides fully automated and automatic updates to the service, such as security and minor version upgrades.
 A database instance is deployed by default as highly available across multiple data centers in an IBM Cloud Multi-Zone region with synchronous replication.
 Customers connect to a single database endpoint and IBM automatically manages the failover between Availability Zones. {{site.data.keyword.databases-for-postgresql_full}} can horizontally scale the PostgreSQL instance with read replicas in region or cross-regionally. {{site.data.keyword.databases-for-postgresql_full}} Read replicas can be easily transformed into fully functioning {{site.data.keyword.databases-for-postgresql_full}} instances, an especially useful feature for online cross-regional disaster recovery strategies.